Jbleezy/BO1-Reimagined/README.md

 ## Wallbuys
 * Decreased upgraded ammo cost from 4500 points to 2500 points
-* Can now purchase ammo if reserve ammo is full but clip ammo is not full
+* Can now purchase ammo if stock ammo is full but clip ammo is not full
 * Can now purchase ammo for weapons with attachments if only the attachment ammo is not full
 * Can now purchase ammo for dual wield weapons if only the left weapon clip is not full
 * Purchasing ammo for dual wield weapons will no longer fully fill the stock ammo if either of the clips are not full